 - Evaluate the risks, remove or reduce where you can

 - Record your findings, prepare an evacuation plan and provide training

 - Review and update the assessment regularly

 A risk assessment should be carried out by someone who has had sufficient training, and has good experience or knowledge of fire safety.
-Cleveland Fire Brigade follows the National Fire Chiefs Council guidance aligned to The Fire Risk Assessment Competency Council (FRACC) who have published a set of criteria against which the competency of those undertaking fire risk assessments can be judged.
+Cleveland Fire Brigade follows the National Fire Chiefs Council guidance aligned to The Fire Risk Assessment Competency Council (FRACC) who have published:

 - GOV.UK Fire risk assessments (includes assessment guides for different premises)